Federal law creates stability standards for new furniture to help prevent tip-over accidents - NewsBreak

 Federal law creates stability standards for new furniture to help prevent tip-over accidents

-Recent federal data shows 472 children have died over the last 20 years when furniture tipped over on them.
+Recent federal data shows 472 children have died over the last twenty years when furniture tipped over on them.
 These accidents also led to more than 22,000 hospital emergency room visits from 2018-2020.

 “I held her in the emergency room and rocked her for the last time and promised her that she would be the last child to die this way,” said Kimberly Amato.